-To be considered, you must apply by filling out the form.
-If you have additional questions, please feel free to contact us at desk [at] aaww [dot] org.
+To be considered, you must apply by filling out the Submittable application.
+If you have additional questions, please feel free to contact us at fellowships [at] aaww [dot] org.

 There is no application fee.
 We do not accept handwritten documents, letters of recommendation, or support materials.

 All Open City Fellowship applicants must submit story proposals that comprise pitches and outlines of the stories they plan to write for Open City over the span of the nine-month Fellowship period.
 Please read the FAQ for more details on how to structure the proposal.

 Current Fellows may apply for a second round of Fellowship funding if they have completed all the requirements of their current Fellowship.
 Fellows will need to wait a year after their second Fellowship to apply again.
 Past Open City Fellows prior to 2020 may apply for the 2022 Open City Fellowships.